 This post is also available in: Italiano (Italian)

 Are you visiting London for the first time?
 The British Capital is a particularly expensive city: so much so that many travelers think they can’t afford it.
 However there are plenty of ways to spend (at least) 2 days in London without breaking the bank.
-Let’s see how you can make the most out of your trip with this itinerary which lists many cool things you can see and do… for free!
+Let’s see how you can make the most out of your trip with this itinerary which lists many cool things you can see and do in London… for free!
 Surprised?
 Don’t be, let us show you how!

 While Dany’s mom and sister are absolutely crazy about London, we hadn’t been there in… 10 years, more or less.
 The city we remembered was absolutely expensive, overcrowded and confusing.
 We were youngsters at our first trip together and of course we spent our budget visiting all the places we deemed “must-see“.
 Like… Madame Tussauds, so we could take pictures with the mighty and famous.
 Yes, we’ve all been that kind of traveler!